Paxton Media Group: La Porte Herald-Argus

 In September 2007, Paxton purchased the La Porte County Herald-Dispatch amidst rumors that the paper would either be moved, merged, or have its staff severely cut, due to the recent acquisition of a number of rural newspapers in northern Indiana.
 In order to allay those rumors, then-publisher John A. Newby wrote a column that firmly stated that the Herald-Argus was profitable and "lean" and therefore would not see any dramatic changes.
 Despite published claims to the contrary, in October, shortly after taking over operation of the paper, Paxton Media laid off about half its staff at the Herald-Argus and moved its production location to that of the Paxton-owned Herald-Palladium in St. Joseph, Michigan, which by Paxton's own admission, has negatively impacted the paper's ability to publish timely local news.
 Reminiscent of the abrupt manner in which the Herald-Sun firings were conducted, at least one longtime Herald-Argus staffer was notified of her termination via certified mail while she recovered from surgery at home.
 The remaining Herald-Argus staffers and the staffers at other nearby Paxton-owned papers were specifically instructed not to publish information regarding the Herald-Argus staff cuts and production changes.
-The Herald-Argus website has also removed the September 17, 2007 column which promised that there would be no staff cuts or relocation of the paper's offices under Paxton's watch.
+The Herald-Argus website has also removed the September 17, 2007 which promised that there would be no staff cuts or relocation of the paper's offices under Paxton's watch.

 In July 2008, Paxton consolidated operations even more, making the publisher, managing editor, and other editorial management the same for both papers.